-- (xx) The age group restrictions are applied to Junior teams and ages permitted to play at an age group can be found in appendix 1: Licence Cards and Age Group Eligibility - (XXI) An U18 Player who is licensed with Basketball England will be limited to play (and be licensed) for only two teams at any one time, this includes play in all competitions.
-(BBL, WBBL Senior and Junior NBL).
-The two age group teams cannot be at the same age group; it must be two separate age groups/senior competitions. - 18.18 When a player under 18 years of age is disqualified from a match, a designated coach or bench personnel who is licensed to the team and club must accompany the disqualified player out of the sports hall and remain with them.
-If there is no such coach or bench personnel available, the player must remain in the hall way on the opposite side of the court to their bench and must not intervene or communicate with either team or the officials.
+19.7 When a player under 18 years of age in Senior NBL competitions is disqualified from a match, a designated coach or bench personnel who is licensed to the team and club must accompany the disqualified player out of the sports hall and remain with them.
+If there is no such coach or bench personnel available, the player must remain in the hallway on the opposite side of the court to their bench and must not intervene or communicate with either team or the officials.
 If the disqualified player is to remain in the hall, any further intervention or incidents will be taken into account in any disciplinary investigation after the match.